akashgmurthy/learn-express-mongoose/README.md

 1. Run the schema and make sure there are no error.
 2. What will happen if we create an instance of the schema with eggs set to 13?
+ - Failed : ValidationError: eggs: Path `eggs` (13) is more than maximum allowed value (12).
 3. What will happen if we create an instance of the schema with drink set to "Milk"?
+    - Failed : ValidationError: drink: `Milk` is not a valid enum value for path `drink`.
 4. Run "basics/mongoose-demo.js" and see what you get? make the changes in 2 and 3 and run again.
 5. Define a function insertMany(entries) in the above script, which takes a list of objects {eggs: N, drink: ‘some drink’} and inserts each entry in entries in the MongoDB collection my_db.